getify/foi-lang/formalization-work/Foi-Specification.md

     3. If the clause does not match, proceed to the next precondition.
 3. If no precondition matches, execute the body per §3.3.

-Preconditions may reference *only* formal parameters.
-Closure-captured bindings from the enclosing scope are not visible inside a precondition expression; preconditions are self-contained predicates over the call's arguments.
+**Runtime dispatch.** A callable declaring one or more preconditions carries a `pcheck` slot alongside its body.
+The `pcheck` value is a callable compiled from the precondition chain, closing over the same defining scope as the body.
+At each call site, the compiler emits a dispatch shape: if the callee carries a `pcheck`, `pcheck` is invoked first with the argument list; a matching precondition short-circuits to the matched consequent value, which occupies the call site's return position; no-match tail-calls the body with the same arguments.
+Callables without preconditions carry no `pcheck` slot; call sites at those callees skip the dispatch and invoke the body directly.
+This dispatch is uniformly emitted at every call site, so first-class function values and higher-order dispatch inherit the pcheck-carrying property transparently.

+**No effect perform-sites in preconditions.** A precondition's guard expression and its consequent expression may not syntactically contain the `%` effect-perform operator (or its `<::` sugar); the compiler statically rejects any perform-site inside a `FuncPrecondList` clause.
+Effects reached indirectly through called functions follow standard §6.13 tracking against the outer callable's call site.

 ### §3.5.1 Multi-Parameter Function Preconditions

-For multi-parameter (curried) function definitions with preconditions, the compiler will lift each precondition to the earliest tier at which all lexical references in the precondition -- both those in the guard and those in the consequent -- are reachable.
-That is, every parameter referenced anywhere in the precondition must be bound at or before the tier where the precondition fires.
+For multi-parameter (curried) function definitions with preconditions, the compiler will lift each precondition to the earliest tier at which all *parameter* references in the precondition -- both those in the guard and those in the consequent -- are bound.
+Closure-captured references from the defining scope are reachable at every tier (they are bound before any tier fires) and do not gate lifting; only parameter references do.

 Consider these two function definitions: